laech/laech.github.io/content/posts/2023-01-27-when-black-magic-fails-silently.md

-This won't work because you forgot to annotate the class with `@Validated` (which is easily missed if your class already has half a dozen annotations), so again it will silently do nothing and the method will happyly accept invalid input, or worse, causing security issues.
+This won't work because you forgot to annotate the class with `@Validated` (which is easily missed if your class already has half a dozen annotations), so again it will silently do nothing and the method will happily accept invalid input, or worse, causing security issues.

 Yet another example, you want to listen to certain events and want to